Expat Tax In Austria – Ultimate Tips You Need To Know

 U.S. – Austria Social Security Totalization Agreement

-The US has entered into agreements, called Totalization Agreements, with several nations for the purpose of avoiding double taxation of income with respect to social security taxes.
+The US has entered into agreements, called Totalization Agreements, with several nations to avoid double taxation of income related to social security taxes.

-Self-employed individuals living and working in Austria are covered by the Austrian system.
-A certificate of coverage to claim the benefits of the totalization agreement is necessary.
-A photocopy of this certificate must be attached to your U.S. individual tax return to properly exempt yourself.
-Tax Samaritan can help guide you through this process if unsure of how to proceed.
+The Austrian system covers self-employed individuals living and working in Austria.
+A certificate of coverage is required to claim benefits under the totalization agreement.
+A photocopy of this certificate must be attached to your U.S. individual tax return to exempt yourself properly.
+Tax Samaritan can help guide you through this process if you are unsure how to proceed.

 U.S.- Austria Tax Treaty And Tax Relief For U.S. Expat Tax In Austria